khansaad1275/Termux-YTD/README.md

 Instagram : https://www.instagram.com/skhan_official/ <br>

 ### Installation:
 Just paste the below code in your termux and Done!.
-Everything will be automatically installed exept allowing storage permissions(So allow storage Permission when script ask and then its done.).
+Everything will be automatically installed exept allowing storage permissions(So allow storage Permission when script ask and then its done.).<br>
 ```cd && pkg install git -y && git clone https://github.com/khansaad1275/Termux-YTD/ && cd Termux-YTD && bash install.sh```

 ### Run the script: